mbiuki/minicloud/WebServices/README.md

 * `TakePicture` is also setup by creating a new resource called `takepicture` (make sure to enable CORS), but adding a POST method instead.
 * `GetSensorStatus` is setup by creating a resource called `status`.
 Then create a new proxy resource under that.
 Proxy means the string after the resource path.
 In our case, we want sensor ID in the path, so we use proxy here.
 Then add a GET method under the proxy resource that maps to the `GetSensorStatus` Lambda function.
 * `SetSensorStatus` is setup by creating a new resource called `setstatus`.
 Then create a new proxy resource under that (enable CORS), and add a PUT method to the `SetSensorStatus` Lambda Function.
+* `PublishImage` and `UpdateTemperature` is setup by creating a new resource called `publishimage` and `updatetemp` respectively (enable CORS).
+Then, add a `PUT` method.
+* `SlackSlashCommand` is only meant to be called from Slack.
+This will be the endpoint that all Slash Sommands will hit.
+As mentioned, a token is checked to ensure it is called from within Slack.
+Create a new resource `Slack` and add a `POST` method.

 ## DynamoDB Setup
 `GetSensorCurrStatus`, `GetSensorStatus`, and `GetCurrImage` each query 3 different DynamoDB tables as shown in the code.